 This is a complete list of the new books which have arrived on the site within the last month.
 See This Month's Highlights for a selection.

-- Paperback - Quercus
+- Paperback - Harper

 - Paperback - Mainstream Publishing

 What is real military experience?
 Lofty Large has experienced the highs and lows of army life - he has known the exhilaration of victory and the despondency of defeat and surrender.
 This book recounts Lofty's military career.

 - Hardback - Seagull Books